kgateway-dev/kgateway.io/content/docs/reference/contribution.md

 For significant changes to the Gloo project, get input on the design before starting on the implementation.

 1. Refer to [Filing issues](#filing-issues) to find or open an issue with your idea.
-2. Message the [Solo team on Slack](https://slack.solo.io) to discuss your proposed changes and come up with an implementation plan.
+2. Message the [team on Slack](https://slack.solo.io) to discuss your proposed changes and come up with an implementation plan.
-3. Refer to the [`devel` directory](https://github.com/solo-io/gloo/tree/main/devel) in the Gloo project for tools and helpful information to contribute, debug, and test your code.
+3. Refer to the [`devel` directory](https://github.com/solo-io/gloo/tree/main/devel) in the {{< reuse "docs/snippets/product-name.md" >}} project for tools and helpful information to contribute, debug, and test your code.
 4. Open a draft PR with the `work in progress` label to get feedback on your work.
-5. Address any review comments that a Solo team member leaves.
+5. Address any review comments that a team member leaves.

-**The Solo team will merge and release your code changes!**
+**The {{< reuse "docs/snippets/product-name.md" >}} codeowners will merge and release your code changes!**

 ## Code review guidelines

-Every piece of code in Gloo is reviewed by at least one Solo team member familiar with that codebase.
+Every piece of code in Gloo is reviewed by at least one team member familiar with that codebase.

 1. **Changelog** Every PR in Gloo needs a changelog entry.
 For more information about changelogs, see the [readme](https://github.com/solo-io/go-utils/tree/main/changelogutils).
-2. **CI check** A Solo team member needs to kick off the CI process by commenting `/test` on your PR.
+2. **CI check** A team member needs to kick off the CI process by commenting `/test` on your PR.
 3. **Testing** Please write tests for your changes.
 Bias towards fast / unit testing.
 4. **Comments** The code reviewer may leave comments to discuss changes.
 Minor preferences are often called out with `nit`.